Relevant work experience and a network in your field of interest will be invaluable for breaking into a career as a political risk analyst

 - Most risk consultancies, financial services firms, and headquarters of businesses with intelligence and risk divisions are in capital and major cities.
-There are opportunities in the UK and internationally.
+There are opportunities throughout the UK and internationally.

 - You'll need to be comfortable working with large amounts of data and using new software tools and programs to perform analysis.
 Although there can be variation in the research methods and tools required between roles, quantitative analysis is increasingly common across the sector.

-A degree in a social science or humanities subject is the most common background of professionals in this sector.
+A degree in a social science or humanities subject is the most common entry route into the role of political risk analyst.
 The following subjects in particular may help: